EAL-IT-Technology/RaspberryFun/hardware/LEDpad/index.md

 <img src="pics/IMG_20160903_023344.jpg" alt="The LED pad with three LEDs mounted" width="400" />

 ### Connecting to the Raspberry Pi
-__Forth__, connect the LED pad to the Raspberry Pi.
+Connect the LED pad to the Raspberry Pi.
 Attach the wire from the common connected LED copper lane (-) to GND on the RPi (Lookup the pinout on the Internet).
 Connect each of the wires to any GPIO on the Raspberry Pi (again, lookup the RPi pinout on the Internet).
 Modify and run the testprogram and see if the LEDs light up as expected.

 | The LED pad connected to the Raspberry Pi | Let there be light! |